Salo, Or The 120 Days of Sodom/Review

 The actors portraying the practically nameless subjects of torture (I believe several boys are called Carlo, whether that's their name or not) act with a guilelessness that benefits the feature, making the endless abuse even more depressing due to their realistic portrayal.

 Their torture runs the gamut from sodomy and garden-variety rape to forced consumption of contaminated food and shit, symbolizing the overbearing consumerism of modern society and the willingness of the old and rich to control the freedom and innocence of youth.
 There is no moment more indicative of this fact than during the final act of degradation.
 As the teens are begging for their lives, their genitals are burned with candles and tongues cut out with knives.
 They have been robbed of their collective voice and ability to create.

 Even if this flick lacks the campy attitude and leisurely pacing of its Nazisploitation brethren, its naturalistic acting and brave social stance are thought-provoking and shamelessly transgressive.
-This is the only film, in my knowledge, to truly look at the brutality and dehumanization of the Nazi regime with an unwavering eye.

 The final feature in the catalog of Marxist poet and cinema realist, Pier Paolo Pasolini, this aggressively explicit flick caused a firestorm of controversy upon its initial release, resulting in worldwide bans and even a confiscation of prints in West Germany.
 Its scarcity today is equal in its fervor.
 Fans and collectors alike are willing to shell out upwards of $1,000 for the out-of-print Criterion Collection DVD and internet bootlegs are rampant.
 However, fans and collectors now have reason to rejoice; Criterion officially released a 2-disc special edition in August of 2008.
 Highly Recommended!